Latest Field Notes

 In early June, our team flushed a bird of interest from a low point on a hickory.
 The bird was not visualized, other than through its movement as it flushed and flew rapidly away.
 Upon arriving at the tree from which it had flushed, we encountered large bark chips and noticed a lateral strike mark that many consider indicative of Ivory-billed Woodpecker foraging attempts.
 Cerambycids were found beneath the bark of that tree as well.
 We placed long-term motion-detect cameras on it, as well as on other nearby hickories.

-While bill strikes are not likely to yield much DNA, we know that a woodpecker’s sticky tongue would potentially leave DNA behind as it probes the grub holes.
-We have shown this with samples collected from Pileated Woodpecker foraging sites.
-So, each of the extensively scaled trees we encountered had potentially hundreds of exposed grub holes throughout the scaled areas.
-We attempted to collect this environmental DNA (eDNA) by two methods.
+We attempted to collect this environmental DNA (eDNA) using two methods.
 First, we inserted sterile swabs moistened with ethyl alcohol into the vacant grub holes and twirled them around.
 The swab tips were then broken off into an ethanol solution for later analysis.
-Second, we scraped particulate material with very light shavings, from around the entrance of each grub hole.
+Second, we scraped particulate material with very light shavings from around the entrance of each grub hole.
 This material was also placed in ethanol vials for analysis.
 Those samples are now being analyzed in the lab.

 Our team had two major sightings in the field season of 2025.
 Both occurred in April on consecutive days and in nearby locations.
 The first was by Dr. John Trochet, an experienced, world-class birder and highly qualified team member who devotes several weeks of his time each year to this search.
 The second was by wildlife biologist Peggy Shrum, who logs the most search hours in these bottomland forests year after year.
 Despite concentrated subsequent efforts in the area of these sightings, we turned up nothing further.

-We maintained a full time yet subtle presence in our study site throughout the field season.
+We maintained a full-time yet subtle presence in our study site throughout the field season.
 Summer slows us down a bit, as the temperatures can become dangerously hot, the vines and vegetation unruly, and the snakes active!
 We devoted one week per month through summer to check and maintain our cameras, and to do “sits and listens” in the early morning hours.
-As fall approaches and the temperatures modulate, we will extend our hours and look forward to the next season of searching.
+As fall approaches and the temperatures moderate, we will extend our hours and look forward to the next season of searching.

 In The News